MissFacetious/my-retail/README.md

 Create a sample webpage for a product available on an e-commerce website.

 ## Technology
 This page is written in Javascript using React as the UI layer.
 It imports a JSON file as information.
+Test framework is react-testing-library which is a part of Jest, and built and deployed with npm to a GitPages site.

 ## Author
 Lisa Walkosz-Migliacio evilisa@gmail.com